 In this way, Limitless seems to argue that there isn’t anything really wrong with taking the drug as long as one can manage the effects.
 This consequentialism – the belief that the moral good of an action is determined by the outcome for the individual – typifies Eddy’s interaction with the drug, further evidenced by recommending Lindy to take the drug to save herself from a villain because it will help her to think her way out of the situation.

 In the end, Eddie manages to succeed without a lot of hard work.
-Yet, our brains are so much more than information processing and life is more than success and achievement.
+Yet, humans are so much more than advanced information processing machines and life is more than success and achievement.
 As someone going through the engineer’s equivalent of writer’s block, there is much character growth in the process of struggle, and frustration.
 And even if we may not like it at the time, this growth is good for us.
-Suffering and struggle also hold a unique place in Christianity – through suffering, Christ persevered and endured the cross to rescue sinners.
+As a Christian, suffering and struggle also hold a unique place in Christianity – through suffering, Christ persevered and endured the cross for the sake of others, rescuing sinners.

 As humans, we have an immense natural capacity for knowledge, information processing and intellect, far beyond any other creature on this planet.
 Efforts to increase brain capacity may not necessarily be a bad thing, but the question remains how one ought to use such improved brain capacity.